 - Android suggestions and hints you should not miss from 2017

-- WordPress Model four.6 Now To be had, Providing a Damaged Link Checker + Extra
+- WordPress Model Four.6 Now To be had, Providing a Damaged Link Checker + Extra

 - Comparing the Windows Mobile and Android Development Platform

-The inspection comes two weeks after the ecu Fee filed a 3rd antitrust fee in opposition to Google concerning its advertising and marketing commercial enterprise and reinforced a present price in opposition to its shopping provider.
+The inspection comes two weeks after the ecu Fee filed a 3rd antitrust fee opposing Google concerning its advertising and marketing commercial enterprise.
+It reinforced a present price in opposition to its shopping provider.
 The EC has also filed fees against Android, giving the enterprise a six-week extension to reply.
+The KFTC has investigated Google before.
+5 years ago, it filed fees over court cases through Seoul-based total search engine operators that Google changed into forcing handset makers to preload Google’s sSeekapp on their Android-powered smartphones.

-Unlike in Europe, Google most effective has 10% of the search market in South Korea, which is ruled by local players Naver and Daum.
+In 2013, it cleared Google of wrongdoing after a two-12 months investigation, concluding that its percentage of the local search engine market became too small to threaten Fair opposition.
+Unlike in Europe, Google most eeffectivelyhas 10% of the search market in South Korea, which is ruled by local players Naver and Daum.
 Its Android platform has a much bigger presence inside the smartphone quarter, used extensively by the sector’s largest telephone producer, Samsung, and neighborhood rival LG.
+Android is used on more than 1.4b billiondevices globally, making it the marketplace leader utilizing a massive margin.
+Google did not reply to a request for comment.